elba7r/system/erpnext/docs/user/manual/en/projects/index.md

-ERPNext helps you manage your Projects by breaking them into Tasks and allocating them to different people.
+Revalue helps you manage your Projects by breaking them into Tasks and allocating them to different people.

 Purchasing and selling can also be tracked against Projects and this can help